Patternslib/Patterns/docs/tooltip.rst

 Sticky
 ------

 By default, the tooltip disappears when the cursor is moved off the element.
 If this is not desired behaviour, there is the option to have a 'sticky' tooltip.
-This only disapears when a closebutton on the tooltip is clicked.
-When the sticky option is chosen, the closebutton will be inserted for you automatically.
+This only disappears when a close button on the tooltip is clicked.
+When the sticky option is chosen, the close button will be inserted for you automatically.

 ``<a href="#" class="tooltip sticky">``